mistalloc1/gmrs/ROADMAP.md

 - evaluation, using the stored decision data
 - rework CSV funcs to handle different delimiters and dialects
+- perhaps in recommending the gives should be saved and stateful, to go through all of the data

 ## Future versions